New media

-Unless they contain technologies that enable digital generative or interactive processes, broadcast television programs, feature films, magazines, and books are not considered to be new media.
+Unless they contain technologies that enable digital generative or interactive processes, broadcast television programs, non-interactive news websites, feature films, magazines, and books are not considered to be new media.
+The term "new media" stands in contrast to old media, which dominated the media landscape as a form of mass media for many years.

 History

 In the 1950s, connections between computing and radical art began to grow stronger.
-It was not until the 1980s that Alan Kay and his co-workers at Xerox PARC began to give the computability of a personal computer to the individual, rather than have a big organization be in charge of this. n the late 1980s and early 1990s, however, we seem to witness a different kind of parallel relationship between social changes and computer design.
+It was not until the 1980s that Alan Kay and his co-workers at Xerox PARC began to give the computability of a personal computer to the individual, rather than have a big organization be in charge of this.
+In the late 1980s and early 1990s, however, we seem to witness a different kind of parallel relationship between social changes and computer design.
 Although causally unrelated, conceptually, it makes sense that the Cold War and the design of the Web took place at exactly the same time.

 Writers and philosophers such as Marshall McLuhan were instrumental in the development of media theory during this period which is now famous declaration in Understanding Media: The Extensions of Man, that "the medium is the message" drew attention to the too often ignored influence media and technology themselves, rather than their "content," have on humans' experience of the world and on society broadly.

 Until the 1980s, media relied primarily upon print and analog broadcast models such as television and radio.
 The last twenty-five years have seen the rapid transformation into media which are predicated upon the use of digital technologies such as the Internet and video games.
 However, these examples are only a small representation of new media.
 The use of digital computers has transformed the remaining 'old' media, as suggested by the advent of digital television and online publications.
 Even traditional media forms such as the printing press have been transformed through the application of technologies by using of image manipulation software like Adobe Photoshop and desktop publishing tools.

 Andrew L. Shapiro argues that the "emergence of new, digital technologies signals a potentially radical shift of who is in control of information, experience and resources".
 W. Russell Neuman suggests that whilst the "new media" have technical capabilities to pull in one direction, economic and social forces pull back in the opposite direction.
 According to Neuman, "We are witnessing the evolution of a universal interconnected network of audio, video, and electronic text communications that will blur the distinction between interpersonal and mass communication; and between public and private communication".
 Neuman argues that new media will: